-Entry Requirement : Nil
+3 Entry Requirement : Nil

-Note: An English placement test will be conducted on the student's first day to ascertain the student's current level of English.
-Students will be allocated into a class for optimal learning.
+Note: An English placement test will be conducted on students' first day to ascertain their current level of English.
+Students will be assigned to a class for optimal learning.

-The General English course focuses on speaking, listening, reading, writing as well as different grammar and vocabulary each week.
-You will learn different, interesting topics and practice all skills.
-The objective of this course is to help you gain confidence in everyday situations and prepare for real-life English-speaking environments.
+The General English course focuses on speaking, listening, reading, writing as well as different grammar and vocabulary.
+Various topics are covered and different skills practiced each week.
+The objective of this course is to help you gain confidence in everydaysituations and prepare for real-life English-speaking environments.